This story takes place shortly before Sweet Sixteen, because that story takes place on Halloween, and I almost forgot while writing this one.

-“For years I didn’t mind,” she said.
-“But then that idiot next door started turning Halloween into a barbecue.
-And he uses it for his religion!”
+“Of course, for years I thought that very same way – why bother?” she continued.
+“But then that idiot next door turned Halloween into a cheap barbecue – and he uses it for his religion!”

-“So, it’s kind of like how a religious person views Santa Claus,” I said.
+“So, it’s kind of like how a religious person views Santa Claus?”
+I asked.

 “What?” she asked.

-“A lot of hardcore Christians really hate Santa,” I said.
-“I don’t know, I don’t celebrate the holiday.”
+“A lot of hardcore Christians really hate Santa,” I explained.
+“I don’t know, I don’t celebrate the holiday.
+Jewish.”

 “I appreciate and respect all religions and cultures,” she said.
 “And I am honored that someone of your background came to visit me.”

-“Well, thanks,” I said, ignoring how utterly awkward and somewhat condescending her statement was.
+“Well, thanks,” I said, ignoring how awkward and condescending that was.